 For Enterprise-level customers, a TAM helps you tier, execute, and evaluate your infrastructure performance.
 The TAM conducts regular performance reviews, participates in requested meetings, and collaborates on new launches to ensure readiness.

 After we've responded to your case, we work with you to identify and resolve your problem.
 We consider cases resolved if:

 - Your problem is fixed.

-- The source of the problem lies with third party software.
-(In which case, we’ll continue to be a resource as you work with the third party on resolution.)
+- The source of the problem lies with third-party software.
+(We’ll continue to be a resource as you work with the third party on resolution.)

 - You don't respond to a query or request from us for four (4) consecutive days.

-For recurring issues, you may choose to re-open the case later.
+For recurring issues, you can choose to reopen the case.